 Network management will have a more important role than today in order bring about the full capabilities and services that 5G can provide.
 In this context, the scope of management and orchestration should cover mechanisms of providing application-driven flexible network as well as managing FCAPS (Fault, Configuration, Accounting, Performance, and Security).
 In addition, the aforementioned mechanisms will need to be able to provide non-continuous service based upon user needs.

-In the following section (i.e., 12.3.2), approaches to these mechanisms are discussed.
+In the following sections, approaches to these mechanisms are discussed.

 12.3.1.2 Challenges and requirements